Can Spouses of Deceased Veterans Receive Benefits?

 - You are not included on surviving spouse’s compensation

-You may be eligible for compensation or benefits as a surviving parent of a veteran if both of these are true for you:
+You may be eligible for DIC benefits as a surviving parent of a veteran if both of these are true for you:

 - Your income falls below a designated amount